IBM/vision-tools/misc/migrationAides/runNotes.md

 #### 4. Setup destination cluster for migration

 Change the token expiration from the default to 3 days.
+Steps to modify the token expiration can be found here: https://docs.openshift.com/container-platform/4.6/authentication/configuring-internal-oauth.html
 This change is needed for 2 reasons
  1. The `rsync` can take a long time and potential expire the OCP token before the database migration is done.
  2. The default token does not seem to allow multiple logins from different hosts, and the container will appear as a different host.